Pet Sitter Emergencies: How to Handle Them Like a Pro

 How can I find a pet sitter who's good in emergencies?

-Look for pros with first aid training and great reviews on Petme.
-Ask about their emergency plan before hiring 🐾.
+Look for sitters with first aid training and strong reviews on Petme.
+Ask about their emergency plan before hiring.